Tutorial: Install applications in Virtual Machine Scale Sets with Azure PowerShell

 }

 Update the Custom Script Extension configuration to the VM instances in your scale set.
-The customConfigv2 definition is used to apply the updated version of the application:
+The customConfigv2 definition is used to apply the updated version of the application to the scale set:

 $vmss = Get-AzVmss `